In a recent Utility Dive article, it is wrongly claimed that power-to-gas technology can be used to produce methane (CH4) which is:

 There is great intuitive appeal to this statement.
 If the quantity of carbon is not increased, then a process “must be” carbon-neutral.
 But, no matter how intuitively appealing the claim may be, it reveals a profound misunderstanding of the term “carbon neutrality.”
 The term does not refer to a mere equivalence in the number of carbon atoms in two quantities of gas, rather, as commonly understood, carbon neutrality refers to a net zero change in either carbon dioxide or equivalent emissions — where emission equivalents are measured in terms of Global Warming Potential (GWP).
 Given that, over a 20-year period, methane has a GWP eighty-six times greater than does carbon dioxide, the quantity of carbon contained in methane is irrelevant.

-Even if the combustion of the synthesized methane were ideal and complete, if any of the methane leaks prior to an even ideal combustion at the point of use, that leaked methane will have a dramatically higher impact on global warming than either the methane which is burned or the original source carbon dioxide.
+Even if the combustion of synthesized methane were ideal and complete, if any of the methane leaks prior to combustion, that leaked methane will have a dramatically higher impact on global warming than either the methane which is burned or the original source carbon dioxide.
 Of course, in the real world, there will always be leakage and the quantity of leakage is likely to increase as the distance between the power-to-gas system and the point of combustion increases.
 Leak-Prone-Pipes are a significant problem in the gas utility business.

 Given that methane has a GWP-20 which is eighty-six times higher than carbon dioxide’s, a leak of as little as 1.16% (i.e. 1/86) of the methane will have a GWP-20 equivalent to that of the quantity of carbon dioxide that would be produced if 100% of the methane were burned under ideal conditions.
-Thus, if only 1.16% of the produced methane were leaked prior to combustion, the global warming impact of producing, transporting, and consuming that gas would be almost twice as great as that of the carbon dioxide input to the power-to-gas process.
+Thus, if only 1.16% of the produced methane were leaked, the global warming impact of producing, transporting, and consuming that gas would be almost twice as great as that of the carbon dioxide input to the power-to-gas process.
 Unfortunately, leakage in today’s natural gas transmission and distribution networks is often found to exceed 3% to 4%.
-It should be clear that pumping the output of power-to-gas systems through the natural gas distribution system will result in anything but carbon-neutrality.
+It should be clear that pumping the output of power-to-gas systems through the leaky natural gas distribution system will not be carbon-neutral.

 Because of incomplete combustion and leakage, power-to-gas schemes simply cannot be described as “carbon neutral.”
 Power-to-gas will always be somewhat carbon-positive.
-Nonetheless, if the methane produced by “clean” power-to-gas, such as that described by Ferrari, offsets or substitutes for methane that would otherwise have been extracted from the earth, the result can be a substantial reduction in the relative emissions of global warming gases in the atmosphere.
+Nonetheless, if the methane produced by “clean” power-to-gas, such as that described by Ferrari, offsets or substitutes for methane that otherwise would have been extracted from the earth, the result can be a substantial reduction in the relative emissions of global warming gases.
 In general, reuse or recycling of carbon dioxide already in the environment should be preferred to releasing additional methane from underground sequestration.